ChristofSeiler/cytoeffect_binder/README.md

-# cytoeffect analyeses for binder
+# cytoeffect Analyses for Binder

 Simplified version of cytoeffect analyses for binder.